SOORAJTS2001/TechHacks/README.md

 ### Step 2: Unlock the "Surprise Inside"

-Apply the knowledge obtained from the `key` file to unlock the `lock`.
+Apply the knowledge obtained from the `key` file to unlock the `lock.meow`.
 Discover the hidden "Surprise inside."
 (You may have to use some 'tools')

 ### Step 3: Decrypt the Image

-Investigate the `monalisa.png` image.
+Investigate the `mysterious_lizza.png` image.
 Could it contain "Snake's secrets in plain bytes"?

 ### Step 4: Combine the Flags

-Once you've successfully retrieved the flags from the `lock` and the `monalisa.png` image, combine them into a single message.
-Share your findings in the chat box.
+Once you've successfully retrieved the flags from the `lock.meow` and the `monalisa.png` image, combine them into a single message.
+Once you have done that give that as a url endpoint to :

 Have fun uncovering the hidden secrets!